derekvantilborg/MolDox/README.md

 ### Conda installation

-MolDox can be simple be installed as
+MolDox can be simply be installed as:

 ```conda install -c derekvantilborg -c conda-forge -c schrodinger moldox```